elianaz91/EPA1136_G7_IjsselRiverFloodRisk/README.md

 ## Introduction

 The repository contains a simulation of exploratory modelling and analysis of the Ijssel River exposed to flood risk.
-The model called Dike Model (dike_model) that implemented using the NetworkX framework.
+The model called Dike Model (dike_model) that implemented using the EMA Workbench and NetworkX framework.

 ## Getting Started